- Physically Secure Your Equipment

 Firewalls protect computers from network-based attacks by preventing hackers outside of the firewall from scanning computers for network vulnerabilities.
 A hardware-based network firewall protects the SF State network against attacks from outside of the firewall.
 However, viruses and worms can still be spread to other workstations via e-mail and file transfers within the firewall.
 A network firewall does not control spyware, laptops brought to and from campus, or security problems originating from within the firewall.

-Software-based firewalls included with Vista, Windows XP and Mac OS should be enabled.
+Software-based firewalls included with Windows and Mac OS should be enabled.
 They can be installed separately on many other operating systems.
 All computers should use a software-based firewall when available.

 Off-campus users with high-speed DSL or Cable Internet connection should use a router with a built-in firewall.
 Routers are physical devices that are placed between a computer, or network of computers, and the Internet.
 Routers for home use usually provide both wireless and wired connections.
 Routers should not be installed on-campus.